carineang/tp/docs/DeveloperGuide.md

 * 2a.
 Notarius cannot find any notes related to the contact.
   * 2a1.
 Notarius alerts the user with a relevant message.

+**System**: `Notarius`

+**Actor**: `User`

+**Use Case**: `UC08 - Accessing an input from the command history.`

+**Preconditions**: `Command history is open`

+**MSS**:

+1. User selects a command input from the command history.
+2. Notarius prepares the selected command to be entered.
+3. User enters the command.
+4. Notarius executes the command and closes the command history.

+   Use case ends.

+**Extensions**:

+* 1a.
+Notarius is unable to find any command in the history.
+  * 1a1.
+Notarius alerts the user with a message.
+  * 1a2.
+User enters a new command.
+  * Use case resumes from step 4.

+* 3a.
+User requests to edit the command input with a new value.
+  * 3a1.
+Notarius updates the selected command input with the new value.
+  * Use case resumes from step 3.

+* *a.
+At any time, user requests to close the command history.
+  * *a1.
+Notarius closes the command history.
+  * Use case ends.

 ### Non-Functional Requirements